Campus Safety & Security Tips

 Campus safety and security depends on everyone to do his/her part.
 With your help, we can protect students, faculty, staff and guests along with their belongings and College property.

 - Whenever possible, don’t walk alone.
 Avoid isolated, dark parking lots and streets.
 Take advantage of the security escorts available on our campuses where there is security staff on duty.
-To request an escort, stop at the Department of Safety and Security Office on the Marple Campus, Downingtown Campus, Exton Center and the Southeast Center in Sharon Hill, or in the Main Office of the Pennocks Bridge Campus in West Grove.
+To request an escort, stop at the Department of Safety and Security Office on the Marple Campus, Downingtown Center, Exton Center and the Southeast Center in Sharon Hill, or in the Main Office of the Pennocks Bridge Center in West Grove.

 - Don’t carry a purse or backpack on one shoulder.